Beazer Homes USA: History

 Beazer Homes USA was established in 1985 when Beazer, a British home construction company led by Brian Beazer, acquired Cohn Communities, an Atlanta-based home construction company.
 In 1986, the company acquired Gifford-Hill, a construction materials company.
 In 1988, it acquired Koppers in a hostile takeover.

 In 1991, the British parent company was acquired by Hanson.

 In 1994, the company became a public company via an initial public offering.

 In 1997, the company acquired the assets of Calton Homes of Florida for $16.7 million.

 In 2002, the company acquired Crossman Communities for $489.7 million in cash and stock.

 In 2004, the company acquired and started development on 242 home sites on Polk County, Florida.

-In 2006, the company acquired 86 town home sites in Seminole County, Florida.
+In 2006, the company acquired 86 townhome sites in Seminole County, Florida.

 In 2018, Beazer Homes announced it has entered into an agreement to acquire Venture Homes, a leading private homebuilder in Atlanta, for approximately $65 million.
 The transaction also includes substantial construction work in process as well as 51 homes in backlog.